seferov/pr-lint-action/README.md

 ## Auto-close

 It can be configured to close pull request automatically if the title does not match the pattern provided.
 To do so, `github-token` and `auto-close-message` options must be configured.
 In the message, `%pattern%` is replaced with the actual the pattern provided.
+Here is an [example pull request](https://github.com/seferov/pr-lint-action/pull/25).

-Example:
+Config:

 ```diff
 name: PR lint